Darshanhs005/Machine-Learning/README.md

 Comparing all the three Models, first model has better accuracy rate with 12 epochs, in second architecture accuracy is all most same has first one with 4 epochs.
 In the last model we can see the accuracy is low, because we have not used any dropout layers and its inefficient.

+Predecting House Prcies

+LINEAR REGRESSION MODEL
+• Linear Regression is a one of the Supervised Machin learning algorithms, it used to predict dependent value y based on the given independent variable x.

+SUPPORT VECTOR MACHINE(SVMR)
+Support Vector Regression (SVR) is quite different than other Regression models.
+It uses the Support Vector Machine (SVM, a classification algorithm) algorithm to predict a continuous variable.
+While other linear regression models try to minimize the error between the predicted and the actual value, Support Vector Regression tries to fit the best line within a predefined or threshold error value.

+K-NEAREST NEIGHBORS
+• KNN is a non-parametric and lazy learning algorithm.
+Non-parametric means there is no assumption for underlying data distribution.
+• In other words, the model structure determined from the dataset.
+This will be very helpful in practice where most of the real-world datasets do not follow mathematical theoretical assumptions.
+• Lazy algorithm means it does not need any training data points for model generation.
+All training data used in the testing phase.
+This makes training faster and testing phase slower and costlier.
+4
+• Costly testing phase means time and memory.
+In the worst case, KNN needs more time to scan all data points and scanning all data points will require more memory for storing training data.
+KNN has the following basic steps:
+• Calculate distance
+• Find closest neighbours
+• Vote for labels

 References: https://keras.io/api/ , https://mlexplained.com/2018/01/10/an-intuitive-explanation-of-why-batch-normalization-really-works-normalization-in-deep-learning-part-1/